pmaji/data-science-toolkit/hypothesis-tests/distributional-tests/ks_test.md

 Introduction
 ============

 The purpose of this document is to explore the utility and potential application of the [Kolmogorov-Smirnov Test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test), also known as the KS test.
+Specifically, I will be focused on the 2-sample KS test.
 Additionally, I have included here a few custom visualizations that I have constructed to better illustrate distributions and, in part, to communicate the purpose of and insights to be gained from the KS test.

 This vignette will follow the progression below: